-Film, Television and Theatre Acting: Diploma Program Overview
+Certificate in Film, Television and Theatre Acting

-Certificate and diploma programs can help students become better actors by offering coursework that engages them in voice, movement, imagination, and coaching.
-Foundational training in acting techniques, craft elements, and theatrical traditions are usually included.
-Most programs offer coursework in both film and stage acting, and can teach students exercises to improve technical, emotional, and physical performance.
+Film, television and theatre acting programs can help students become better actors by offering coursework that engages them in voice, movement, imagination and coaching.
+Most programs offer coursework in both film and stage acting and teach students exercises to improve technical, emotional and physical performance.

-- Text analysis
+- Text analysis and script interpretation

 - Stage movement